douglas-gibbons/otto/docs/content/_index.md

 The interface reads [discovery](https://www.home-assistant.io/docs/mqtt/discovery/) messages from the MQTT broker and uses these to configure what devices to display and control.

-For example, suppose we configure otto to use a "discover prefix" of "homeassistant", and we publish a retained message like this:
+For example, suppose we configure ʘttʘ to use a "discover prefix" of "homeassistant", and we publish a retained message like this:

 * topic: `homeassistant/switch/sprinkler/config`
 * payload: `{"name": "Sprinkler system", "state_topic": "homeassistant/switch/sprinkler/state", "command_topic": "homeassistant/switch/sprinkler/set"}`